 Rose hips.
 A common cough remedy in Europe, rose hips have a high concentration of flavonoids, a chemical compound in plants that are known to loosen mucus.
 Look for decaffeinated tea that includes rose hips and add honey or sugar for sweetness.

 Steam.
-Keeping children’s sinuses and lungs from drying out is incredibly important to getting rid of runny or stuffed-up noses.
+Keeping children’s sinuses and lungs from drying out is incredibly important for getting rid of runny or stuffed-up noses.
 Make sure the cool-mist humidifiers in the nursery are on.
 Spend some time in a steamed-up bathroom together, breathing in the air and gently thumping the child’s upper back to loosen the mucus.
 See more on this in the saline mist section below.

 Saline mist.
 Saline inhalation solutions have been used to improve lung function in children, and a persistent cough means your little one’s lungs probably need some TLC.
 Put two tablespoons of salt in the bathtub, run a hot shower and close the bathroom door.
 Then sit next to the shower with your little one.
 As the hot water hits the salt a salt water mist will develop; hang out for a little while and let your little one breathe it in.